 Given the volume of reaction e-mails that I will be receiving from all of you, you should not expect regular feedback on individual reaction e-mails.
 I will, however, respond to your first reaction e-mail, to let you know that I’ve received it and whether it meets the criteria of the assignment.
 I may also respond to individual reaction e-mails intermittently throughout the semester.
 Beyond all this, you should regularly be reviewing your reaction e-mails after our class discussions, to see how your understanding of the text has developed.

-Note that, as a matter of class policy, laptop computers and tablets will not be allowed to be used in class.
+As a matter of class policy, laptop computers and tablets may not be used in class.
 The reason for this is straightforward: the classroom is a place for community conversation, and for a variety of reasons, laptops and tablets hinder conversation.
+The only exception to this policy is class meetings where we are discussing one of the readings available electronically; on those days, you may, if you choose, bring a laptop or tablet solely for the purpose of accessing the reading during our discussion.
 If you believe you have a compelling reason to be exempt from this policy, please see me to discuss the matter.
-The only general exception concerns class meetings where we will be discussing on-line reading assignments; on those days, you may, if you choose, bring a laptop or tablet to class solely for the purpose of accessing the reading assignment.

 If a situation of prolonged absence is unavoidable, please make sure to contact me about it.
 Be aware that I will normally request proper documentation should such a circumstance arise.

 What follows is the plan for the semester as I see it now.
 Reading assignments should be completed before the class that they’re assigned, where the days listed in parentheses signal when I expect us to begin discussing the article in question.
 Note that this schedule is tentative; we may deviate from it as the semester progresses and class discussion takes on a life of its own.
 If changes are required, they will be announced in class.